jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 Note the enclosing `()` and the immediate invocation.
 In this case we will get back an Object with no properties.
 But what you want to know is that it also contains a hidden array - `_members` - that cannot be accessed by local functions.

-But, but... aren't you the "[_Just Say No to Variables_](https://www.joshwulf.com/blog/2020/02/just-say-no-to-loops-and-variables/)" guy?
-What is that `let` statement doing there.
+_But, but... aren't you the "[Just Say No to Variables](https://www.joshwulf.com/blog/2020/02/just-say-no-to-loops-and-variables/)" guy?
+What is that `let` statement doing there?!_

-Look, we can remove variables completely.
+Look, we _can_ remove variables completely.
 But we don't have enough information about the eventual application to do that.
 So what I've done here is take a global variable, and put inside a closure where _it is invisible to the rest of the application_.

-All the complexity and bug surface area will be behind the singularity of the closure with an immutable API.
+All the complexity and bug surface area will be behind the singularity of the closure, with an immutable API.
+There will be no variables exposed to the rest of the application.

 ## Implementing `getMembers`